35 GTA 5 Locations Based on Real Life

 Why It Counts: Vespucci is the Venice-inspired coastal neighborhood.
 It includes multiple beach, canal, gym, and skatepark references, so it works best as the broader district entry.

-Claim Guardrail: Do not merge Vespucci with Del Perro.
+Accuracy Note: Do not merge Vespucci with Del Perro.
 They are separate in-game areas.

 GTA 5 Vespucci Beach